gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The key management part of the protection engine is the set of data and procedures that take care of key distribution, verification, and update.
-SCTP CRYPTO provides support for in-band key management, on those cases management the Protection Engines uses SCTP DATA chunks identified with a dedicated Payload Protocol Identifier.
+SCTP CRYPTO provides support for in-band key management, on those cases the Protection Engines uses SCTP DATA chunks identified with a dedicated Payload Protocol Identifier.
 The protection engine can specify if the transmission of any key-managment messages are non-reliable or reliable transmitted by SCTP.

 During protection engine initialization, that is after the SCTP association reaches the ESTABLISHED state (see {{RFC9260}} Section 4),